compomics/meta-proteome-analyzer/trunk/built/README_Client.txt

    java -version

    To start the MetaProteomeAnalyzer Viewer application simply double-click:
-   - mpa-viewer.bat (Windows)
+   - mpa-client.bat (Windows)
-   - mpa-viewer.sh (Linux)
+   - mpa-client.sh (Linux)

-   For the linux version please make sure to grant executable permission rights: chmod +x mpa-viewer.sh
+   For the linux version please make sure to grant executable permission rights: chmod +x mpa-client.sh

-   From the command line use 'java -jar mpa-viewer-X.Y.Z.jar'.
+   From the command line use 'java -jar mpa-client-X.Y.Z.jar'.
-   (Replace X.Y.Z with the MetaProteomeAnalyzer Viewer version number.)
+   (Replace X.Y.Z with the MetaProteomeAnalyzer Client version number.)

    Please make sure to have enough memory on your machine.
 2 GB should be enough for the application.
-   The memory can be changed by the -Xmx argument in the mpa-viewer.bat and mpa-viewer.sh file, The default value it set to -Xmx1500m (for 1500 MB RAM) in this case.
+   The memory can be changed by the -Xmx argument in the mpa-client.bat and mpa-client.sh file, The default value is set to -Xmx1500m (for 1500 MB RAM) in this case.

    ===============================
     MetaProteomeAnalyzer Web Page